 You can expect their energy and stamina to know no bounds.

-This means they require lots and lots of physical exercise and mental stimulation to keep from becoming bored and destructive.
+This means they need lots and lots of physical exercise and mental stimulation to keep from becoming bored and destructive.

 These dogs are also typically more independent, intelligent, and adventurous than the English variety.